-The Company has agreed to pay the Representative a nonaccountable expense allowance equal to 2.5% of the gross proceeds from the sale of Units offered hereby, of which \$35,000 has already been paid.
+The Company has agreed to pay the Representatives a nonaccountable expense allowance equal to 2.5% of the gross proceeds from the sale of Units offered hereby, of which \$35,000 has already been paid.

-The Company has agreed to issue to the Representative the Representative's Warrant to purchase from the Company up to 150,000 Units at an exercise price per Unit equal to \$ (120% of the initial offering price of the Units).
-The Representative's Warrant is exercisable for a period of four years beginning one year from the date of this Prospectus, and is not transferable for a period of one year from the date of this Prospectus except to one of the Underwriters or to any individual who is either a partner or an officer of an Underwriter, or by will or by the laws of descent and distribution.
-The Representative's Warrant is not redeemable by the Company.
-The Company has agreed to maintain an effective registration statement with respect to the issuance of securities underlying the Representative's Warrant (and, if necessary, to allow their public resale without restriction) at all times during the period in which the Representative's warrant of which this Prospectus is a part.
+The Company has agreed to issue to the Representatives the Representatives' Warrants to purchase from the Company up to 150,000 Units at an exercise price per Unit equal to \$ (120% of the initial offering price of the Units).
+The Representatives' Warrants are exercisable for a period of four years beginning one year from the date of this Prospectus, and is not transferable for a period of one year from the date of this Prospectus except to one of the Underwriters or to any individual who is either a partner or an officer of an Underwriter, or by will or by the laws of descent and distribution.
+The Representatives' Warrants are not redeemable by the Company.
+The Company has agreed to maintain an effective registration statement with respect to the issuance of securities underlying the Representatives' Warrants (and, if necessary, to allow their public resale without restriction) at all times during the period in which the Representatives' Warrants are exercisable.
+Such securities are being registered on the Registration Statement of which this Prospectus is a part.

-The Company has agreed that, for a period of 1 year following the closing of this offering, it will not, subject to certain exceptions, offer, sell, contract to sell, grant any option for the sale or otherwise dispose of any securities of the Company without the Representative's consent.
-The Company's officers and directors and certain other shareholders have agreed that for a period of one year following the closing of this offering, they will not offer, sell, contract to sell, grant any option for the sale or otherwise dispose of any securities of the Company (other than intra-family transfer or transfers to trusts for estate planning purposes), without the Representative's consent.
+The Company has agreed that, for a period of one year following the closing of this offering, it will not, subject to certain exceptions, offer, sell, contract to sell, grant any option for the sale or otherwise dispose of any securities of the Company without Paulson's consent.
+The Company's officers and directors and certain other shareholders have agreed that for a period of one year following the closing of this offering, they will not offer, sell, contract to sell, grant any option for the sale or otherwise dispose of any securities of the Company (other than intra-family transfer or transfers to trusts for estate planning purposes), without Paulson's consent.
 See "Shares Eligible For Future Sale."

 Prior to this offering, there has been no public market for the Units, Common Stock or Warrants.
-Accordingly, the initial public offering price has been determined by negotiations between the Company and the Representative.
+Accordingly, the initial public offering price has been determined by negotiations between the Company and the Representatives.
 Among the factors considered in determining the initial public offering price were the history and the prospects of the Company and the industry in which it operates, the status and development prospects for the Company's proposed products and the trends of such results, the experience and qualifications of the Company's executive officers and the general condition of the securities markets at the time of this offering.